nazimajumaniyazova/cv/README.md

 # cv
-Here you can find my CV in Russian and in Rnglish
+Here you can find my CV in Russian and in English